d-collins2/Task-Haven-Frontend/README.md

 ## Libraries & Middleware

 Trello was built using [create-react-app](https://github.com/facebook/create-react-app) and comes with the dependencies therein.
 [Redux](https://github.com/reduxjs/redux) is used for state management, and the file structure is arranged accordingly; see below.
-[React Materialize](https://github.com/react-materialize/react-materialize) manages the display.
+[React Materialize](https://github.com/react-materialize/react-materialize) manages a big chunk of the display.
 [Semantic UI](https://github.com/Semantic-Org/Semantic-UI-React) is used to help with functionality when organizing your own boards.
 [React Router](https://github.com/ReactTraining/react-router) handles component rendering and navigation based on the URL/browse history.

 ## Installation